quantumjot/btrack/README.md

 ### Installation

 BayesianTracker has been tested with Python 3.7 on OS X and Linux.
 The tracker and hypothesis engine are mostly written in C++ with a C interface to Python.

-*NOTE TO WINDOWS USERS*: We have not tested this on Windows.
-The setup instructions below have been tested on Ubuntu 18.04 LTS and OS X 10.15.1.
+*NOTE TO WINDOWS USERS*: We have not tested this on Windows, although the following works on the Ubuntu shell for Win10.
+The setup instructions below have been tested on Ubuntu 18.04 LTS and OS X 10.15.

 1. First clone the BayesianTracker repo:
 ```sh